 Advocating for business and civic support for children’s issues and coordinated state legislative advocacy

-- Helped develop and now staff the Missouri Children’s Leadership Council for children’s state legislative advocacy.
+- Helped develop and now provide leadership for Kids Win Missouri for children’s state legislative advocacy.

 - Relationships built with key business, civic and government leaders who have become engaged in children’s issues.